 How to Fix Water Drainage Problems on Your Own

-While many drainage or grading issues require the work of a professional excavation contractor, there are some steps you can take to address minor issues, or when the problem area is relatively small.
+While many drainage or grading issues require the work of a professional excavation contractor, there are some steps you can take to address the minor problems or when the problem area is relatively small.

-- Reducing your watering schedule.
-Simply avoid watering trouble spots where water is already pooling or cut back on watering in general.
+- You are reducing your watering schedule.
+Simply avoid watering trouble spots where water is already pooling or cut back on the water in general.

 - Check your gutters.
 Clean them out regularly and replace broken pieces.
-If necessary, install larger gutters or add leaf guards to keep them clean.
-You may have to adjust the slope of your gutters if the foundation settled.
+If necessary, install more oversized gutters or add leaf guards to keep them clean.
+You may have to adjust the slope of your gutters if the foundation is settled.

 - Dig a shallow trench, called a swale, to direct water from problem areas to the street.
 You can fill the swale with river rocks to make it a decorative landscaping feature.
 If you do decide to take this on yourself, check out our tips on excavation safety.